 The housing market in a particular area is one of the most important factors to consider when moving.
 Although home values vary widely from city to city and even neighborhood to neighborhood, the average home value in a metropolitan area is a good indicator of the realty market in a given radius.
-Using data from Zillow and an interactive map form BatchGeo, here are the average home values of the top 50 metropolitan areas by population in the U.S. as of May 31, 2017:
+Using data from Zillow and an interactive map from BatchGeo, here are the average home values of the top 50 metropolitan areas by population in the U.S. as of May 31, 2017:

-View Average Home Value U.S. States in a full screen map
+View Average Home Value U.S. States in a full-screen map

 As you can see in the first graph there is a large disparity between average home values in metropolitan areas.
 The San Jose metro area rises far above the rest of the country with an average home value of $1,007,400.
 San Jose’s title as “the Capital of Silicon Valley” is the main reason for the mind-boggling average home value.
 Another Bay Area city ranked second in terms of highest average home value; the San Francisco metro area had an average home value of $851,900.
 Outside of the Bay Area, California continued to have the highest home values.
 Los Angeles came in third with an average home value of $606,500 followed by San Diego at $543,300.